militaryinvestor/militaryinvestor.github.io/_posts/2021-09-14-Follow-the-Market.md

 hidden: false
 ---

 > A low-cost index fund is the most sensible equity investment for the great majority of investors.
-By periodically investing in an index fund, the know-nothing investor can actually out-perform most investment professionals.
-> ---- WARREN BUFFETT, LEGENDARY INVESTOR
+By periodically investing in an index fund, the know-nothing investor can actually out-perform most investment professionals. --WARREN BUFFETT, LEGENDARY INVESTOR

 **BLUF:** For the best gains, follow the market (with index funds) vs. trying to beat the market.
 No one can time the market, and 88% of active fund managers fail to beat the market average.
 Instead, consistently invest in index funds early and often for the best gains.